-- Size and weight are important for two reasons: Firstly, some people will require an extra-long mat because they’re particularly tall and so risk stepping off their mat in certain situations; the weight of the mat can also become an important consideration when you need to transport your mat to and from your yoga class!
+- Size and weight are important for two reasons: Firstly, some people will require an extra long or extra wide mat because they’re particularly tall and so risk stepping off their mat in certain situations; the weight of the mat can also become an important consideration when you need to transport your mat to and from your yoga class!
 Whilst a 3kg mat may give you great support, it may not be fun getting it to class.
 Some students have two or more mats so they don’t have to carry one around.
 Don’t forget that a thicker mat is generally heavier.
 If you’re travelling you may also wish to consider a travel mat.

 - The visual appearance or design can be important too.
 Many people will also make their selection because they enjoy how it looks.
 Some enjoy a vibrant colour or design whilst others might find bright colours or designs to be distracting and may prefer something more calming and subtle.
-Often though, even a subtle pattern or design can actually work as a reference or guide when positioning yourself.
+Often though, even a subtle pattern or design can actually work as a useful reference or guide when positioning or aligning yourself.
 We have a wide range of colours, plain, texture and printed designs to choose from to suit all tastes.

 - The style of yoga you practice can have a bearing on your choice of mat.
-For example, with more gentle forms such as Hatha yoga you can use any of our mats whilst other types of yoga such as Ashtanga Vinyasa may require a mat that can take more impact from the yoga poses you will be practicing.
+For example, with more gentle forms such as Hatha yoga you can use pretty much any of our mats whilst other types of yoga such as Ashtanga Vinyasa may require a mat that can take more impact from the yoga poses you will be practicing.